Ocean of Safety

 MORE ABOUT THIS:

 ‘Ocean of Safety’ is an experimental art-film by British/Afghan multimedia artist Yusuf ‘Yoshi’ Misdaq.
-Utilizing & ‘re-mixing’ over 200 classic films & TV shows from England & America, the film is a philosophical, humorous & offbeat mosaic; a tapestry on the meaning of existence.
+Splicing & re-mixing over 200 classic films & TV shows from England & America, the film is a philosophical, humorous & offbeat mosaic; a tapestry on the meaning of existence.
 It stars Michael Douglas as Humanity.

 ‘Ocean of Safety’ visits & explores traditional approaches to living & dying (focusing largely on classical Central-Asian & Far-Eastern philosophies, notably Sufism).
 Then, through the lenses of Michael Douglas & Western mainstream culture in general, it spotlights intersecting points of unity between the two.
 These are the tracks of harmony where both ancient, modern, East, West, secular, spiritual, man, woman & child all meet, converge… Warmly embrace.

-Featuring the music of Prince, Michael Jackson, Queen & Shabazz Palaces, ‘Ocean of Safety’ is also a technical masterclass in the arts of video editing & subtle sound design.
-The film took 4 year to complete, beginning as a PhD thesis proposal before evolving organically over time.
+Featuring the music of Prince, Michael Jackson, Queen & Shabazz Palaces, ‘Ocean of Safety’ is also a technical masterclass in the fine art of video editing & subtle sound design.
+The film took 4 years to complete, beginning as a PhD thesis proposal before evolving organically over time into its present form.
 Film production began in earnest in 2010 & was wrapped in late 2014.

 ABOUT THE DIRECTOR: